 Dysphasia affects one's language, whether it be understanding the spoken word or organizing thoughts.
 This learning disability can affect one's social life.
 Therefore, a child who has trouble with dysphasia is often picked on or becomes very quiet to the point of timidity and shyness.
 Those who struggle with dysphasia may:

 - Unable to speak fluently in their first language.

 - Inability to understand the meaning of words or directions.

 - Refuse to answer questions in class.

-Many of these disabilities will overlap with one another and can sometimes be mistaken for one another as well.
-There are very fine lines that define the characteristics of each learning disability.
-Therefore, it is important to be aware of all five types and have a professional make an assessment.
+Many of these disabilities will overlap with one another and can sometimes be mistaken for one another, as well.
+There are fine lines that define the characteristics of each learning disability.
+Therefore, it is essential to be aware of all five types and have a professional make an assessment.

 Sleeping at School